Beyond Bloodwork: Why Clinical Testing Labs are Critical to Healthcare

 Good for the Economy

-The testing labs themselves account for just a small portion of the United States healthcare costs, but provide information that when acted upon, can lead to tremendous financial savings.
-Beyond passive benefits, clinical laboratories also provide a significant impact to the U.S. economy, contributing more than $106 billion in total economic output, supporting more than 688,000 jobs, generating $44 billion in wages, and paying more than $14 billion in state and federal taxes, according to ACLA.
+The testing labs themselves account for just a small portion of the United States healthcare costs but provide information that when acted upon, can lead to tremendous financial savings.
+Beyond passive benefits, clinical laboratories also provide a significant impact on the U.S. economy, contributing more than $106 billion in total economic output, supporting more than 688,000 jobs, generating $44 billion in wages, and paying more than $14 billion in state and federal taxes, according to ACLA.

 Approximately 80% of the nation’s 322,488 clinical laboratories operate as small businesses that significantly contribute to local jobs and economies.

 Highly Skilled Workers